cbornet/pulsar-grpc/README.md

 `SendResult` can be one of `CommandProducerSuccess`, `CommandSendReceipt`, `CommandSendError`.

+If producer/broker/topic rate limit is reached, the gRPC flow control will be triggered.
+So you don't have to worry about rate limiting sending errors.

 The producer is automatically closed at the end of the rpc call so there's no `CloseProducer` command needed.